‘Brace’ yourself—this patient guide is a long one.

 What they look like:

 The best part about lingual braces is that they look like you’re wearing absolutely nothing on your teeth!
-You would have to open your mouth really wide and tell someone to look at the inside of your mouth in order for them to see that you have braces.
+To show someone your braces, you need to open your mouth wide so they can see inside.

 What they feel like: